-The Society reported a small decrease in turnover during 2020.
-Society's balance sheet was strong, together with significant cash reserves at bank remaining.
-Post year-end orders to 31 March 2021 are ahead of target and the society feels the remainder of the year will meet budgetary targets.
+The Society reported a all time record turnover during 2021.
+The Society's balance sheet was strong, together with significant cash reserves at bank remaining.
+Post year-end orders to 31 March 2022 are stong and ahead of target and the society feels the remainder of the year will meet budgetary targets.
 Accordingly the Management Committee continues to adopt the going concern basis in preparing the annual report and accounts.